-Furthermore, at any time whatsoever, you may revoke your consent; however, said revocation shall not affect the lawfulness of the data processing, and you must forward your request to the following email address: firstname.lastname@example.org.
-Do not forget to attach a copy of your D.N.I.
-(National Identification Document) or equivalent identification document to your request.
+Furthermore you may withdraw consent at any time, without affecting the lawfulness of processing based on consent before its withdrawal, by sending your request to the following e-mail address: email@example.com.
+Do not forget to accompany the request with a copy of your D.N.I.
+(National Identification Document) or equivalent identification document.

 Personal data processing for representatives and contact persons

-The purpose of the data processing shall solely and exclusively be to manage the relationships, of any type whatsoever, with the legal person for which you render your services.
-That is to say, under no circumstances whatsoever shall we process your personal data so as to establish a relationship with you as an independent natural person.
+The purpose of the data processing shall be solely and exclusively to manage the relationships, of whatsoever type, with the legal person for which you render your services.
+That is to say, under no circumstances shall we process your personal data so as to establish a relationship with you as an independent natural person.

 At the BBVA Foundation, we process your personal data for the purposes of disseminating information regarding our activities and, as the case may be, for managing the contract to which you are a party, by reason of your legal relationship with the BBVA Foundation.

-The legal basis that enables us to process your personal data is that of non-profit purposes and the legitimate interests of our Foundation and, as the case may be, the performance of the contract to which you are a party, as well as the obligations that are imposed by way of applicable law.
+The legal basis that enables us to process your personal data is to pursue the non-profit purposes and the legitimate interests of our Foundation and, as the case may be, the performance of the contract to which you are a party, as well as to comply with the obligations imposed by the applicable legislation.

 Like other websites, www.fbbva.es uses a technology called “cookies” to collect information regarding the use of our website.